-The Public Safety Communications Supervisor shall be provided with 40 hours of

-Administrative Leave on January 1st and 40 hours of Administrative Leave on July 1st of each year.
-Unused leave will be cashed out at the end of the fiscal year.
+The Public Safety Communications Supervisor shall be provided with 40 hours of Administrative Leave on the first paycheck after January 1st and 40 hours of Administrative Leave on the first paycheck after July 1st of each year.
+Unused leave will be cashed out on the last paycheck of the fiscal year.
 Administrative Leave will be prorated based on the employee's hire date.

-Effective July 1, 2022 and each July 1 thereafter, the Public Safety Communications Supervisor shall be provided an additional 40 hours of Administrative Leave that must be used by the end of each fiscal year.
+On the first paycheck after July 1st, the Public Safety Communications Supervisor shall also be provided an additional 40 hours of Administrative Leave that must be used by the last paycheck of each fiscal year.
 Any unused time from this additional 40 hours of Administrative Leave will be forfeited and cannot be cashed out.